Annual Planning Lecture 2025 – The NPPF

 John McLarty

-“National planning policy has never been as exciting as it is right now.” – great and good of planning gather for informative Ceres Property Planning Lecture
+Feb, 12 2025“National planning policy has never been as exciting as it is right now.” –great and good of planning gather for informative Ceres Property Planning Lecture

-Labour’s promised shake-up of planning laws has resulted in a “notable uplift in sentiment” in the world of planning, investment, and development, and the vista of new opportunities that now lay on the horizon is creating an firm belief that “national policy has never been as exciting as it is right now”.
+Labour’s promised shake-up of planning laws has resulted in a “notable uplift in sentiment” in the world of planning, investment, and development.
+The vista of new opportunities now on the horizon is creating a firm belief that “national policy has never been as exciting as it is right now”.

 That’s according to the esteemed speakers who presented to over 100 planning, investment, and property development professionals gathered for the first Ceres Property Annual Planning Lecture, in Essex on 7th February.

-When, during his introductory talk, John McLarty, Managing Partner at Ceres Property, asked how many of the gathered audience felt confident about the upcoming six months of planning and development in the UK, over half of those present raised their hands.
+During his introductory talk, John McLarty, Managing Partner at Ceres Property, asked how many attendees felt confident about the upcoming six months of planning and development in the UK.
+Over half of those present raised their hands.

-And so began an optimistic canter through the current planning and development landscape, radically reformed as it has been by Labour’s revised National Planning Policy Framework (NPPF), which sets out the government’s planning policies for England and how they are expected to be applied.
+This set the tone for an optimistic discussion on the current planning and development landscape, radically reformed by Labour’s revised National Planning Policy Framework (NPPF), which sets out the government’s planning policies for England and how they are expected to be applied.

-The group of speakers that Ceres Property curated for the event offered a rare chance to hear directly from a broad range of industry leaders and experts.
+The speakers curated by Ceres Property offered a rare chance to hear directly from a broad range of industry leaders and experts:

-Sarah Ashton, Head of Planning at Braintree District Council, described with passion how planning was finally being seen as an opportunity rather than a burden, and expressed hope that the engaged manner with which politicians are now approaching planning policy is maintained throughout the years to come.
+- Sarah Ashton, Head of Planning at Braintree District Council, spoke passionately about planning being seen as an opportunity rather than a burden and expressed hope that politicians maintain their engaged approach to planning policy in the years ahead.

-Mary Cook of Town Legal said , and that she has never seen a framework that was more pro-growth than today’s.
+- Mary Cook of Town Legal said she has never seen a framework more pro-growth than today’s.

-Tom Newcombe, Partner and Head of Planning and Environmental at Birketts LLP, expressed further concerns about the lack of apparent scope in the NPPF to support SME housebuilders or give real hope to already ailing town centres.
+- Tom Newcombe, Partner and Head of Planning and Environmental at Birketts LLP, raised concerns about the lack of scope in the NPPF to support SME housebuilders or revive struggling town centres.

-James Firth, Partner at Ceres Property, said that the NPPF has had an “immediate impact” and that the introduction of the Planning and Infrastructure Bill will be another huge moment for national development.
-He did, however, voice that all planning and development aspirations were dependent on the government’s ability to build and maintain a strong economic environment capable of supporting housebuilding.
+- James Firth, Partner at Ceres Property, noted that the NPPF has had an “immediate impact” and said the upcoming Planning and Infrastructure Bill will be another huge moment for national development.
+He cautioned that all aspirations depend on the government’s ability to maintain a strong economic environment to support housebuilding.

-The final speaker of the day, Boris White, Partner at Ceres Property and working in their development team, said that the NPPF had created “a notable uplift in sentiment” and brought on a strong can-do attitude to replace the can’t-do mood that has prevailed in local planning for far too long.
-As such, confidence is at a new high and so too is the “appetite for land”, not least strategic land such as Grey Belt sites and those in local authorities where housing requirements are at their highest.
+- Boris White, Partner at Ceres Property and member of the development team, concluded that the NPPF has created “a notable uplift in sentiment” and replaced the long-standing can’t-do attitude in local planning with a strong can-do approach.
+Confidence is high, and so is the “appetite for land”, particularly strategic land such as Grey Belt sites and those in local authorities with the highest housing requirements.

-“Overall”, he concluded, “Ceres Property is confident in the market and has already expanded the team to meet the market demand and help clients capitalise on the opportunities that the coming years will no doubt bring.”
+Overall, he said, “Ceres Property is confident in the market and has already expanded the team to meet demand and help clients capitalise on the opportunities that the coming years will bring.”

 John McLarty, Managing Partner at Ceres Property, commented: